FAQs

 What causes a runny nose?

-The inflammation of the nasal and sinus mucosa leads to overproduction of nasal mucus causing the patient to experience a fullness of the nose and dripping of excess mucus out of the nose or into the throat.
+The inflammation of the nasal and sinus mucosa in chronic rhinosinusitis (CRS) leads to an overproduction of nasal mucus.
+This causes patients to experience a sensation of fullness in the nose, along with the dripping of excess mucus, either out of the nose or down into the throat.
+This excessive mucus buildup is one of the hallmark symptoms of CRS, contributing to discomfort and difficulty breathing.

 What is post-nasal drip?

-Post-nasal drip happens when mucus from your nose runs down the back of your throat.
-Normally, your nose produces about 500 ml (a small bottle’s worth) of fluid every day, and this flows into your throat in tiny droplets that you swallow without noticing.
+Post-nasal drip occurs when mucus from the nose runs down the back of your throat.
+Normally, your nose produces around 500 ml of mucus a day, which flows down to the throat in small droplets that you swallow unconsciously.

-For people who have had sinus surgery, mucus can collect in the sinuses and drain later, making post-nasal drip worse.
-Inflammation from CRS increases mucus production, which adds to the problem.
+For people who have had sinus surgery, the problem can worsen as mucus may accumulate in the sinuses and drain later.
+CRS-induced inflammation leads to excess mucus production, which exacerbates the post-nasal drip feeling.

-Using a saline rinse to flush out the mucus can help reduce the feeling of post-nasal drip and make it easier to manage.
+Using a saline rinse can help flush out the mucus, reducing the uncomfortable feeling and making it easier to manage the symptoms.

 What causes nasal blockage?

-Nasal blockage happens when the lining of the nose and sinuses becomes swollen or when nasal polyps (soft growths) block the airflow.
-Mucus buildup and crusting can also make it harder to breathe through your nose.
+Nasal blockage occurs when the inner lining of the nose and sinuses becomes swollen or when nasal polyps (soft, non-cancerous growths) obstruct the airflow.
+Mucus buildup and crusting inside the nose can also make it difficult to breathe through your nose.

 Facial pain and headache